abhi3700/eosio_dci_contracts/dciico/README.md

 1. For Jungle 3 Testnet, view [here](https://jungle3history.cryptolions.io/v2/history/get_actions?account=dciuser11112)
 1. Copy the JSON response from above and paste it into [here](http://jsonviewer.stack.hu/) to see in JSON format.

+## NOTES
+* M-1: Auto mode, where a buyer sends the EOS token & automatically, the calculation is done as per the ICO rate inside the `deposit` action itself.
+* M-2: Manual mode, where a buyer sends the EOS token.
+And then buyer confirms into the dApp. & then when submitted, the `disburse` action occurs.
+Here, the calculation is done outside the contract by fetching the ico rate from `dci111111ico` contract's table.
+  - Follow the excel file - "dapp_demo.xlsx"
+    - Screen-1 & Screen-2 are the dApp's screens.